 This is a great way to get an even degree of cook on the entire cut of meat.
 The constant turning of the meat seals its natural juices inside.
 The result will be a moist and flavorful cut.

-Among the many differences of the two types of smokers, there are a few distinct aspects between propane vs charcoal smokers.
+Among the many differences between the two different types of smokers, a few distinct aspects between propane smoker vs charcoal smoker.
 The difference is not just in the parts list although that is a significant factor.
 However, with a completely different method of starting the cooking process, you may find there are more differences in propane smokers than you realized.

-When using a propane smoker, you’ll find they are very easy to get started.
-The gas in your tank will fuel the fire and give you ultimate control over the heat and how fast or slow you want to cook.
+When using a propane smoker, you’ll find the ease of use to get started.
+The gas in your tank, your heat source, will fuel the fire and give you ultimate control over the heat and how fast or slow you want to cook.

 Once your food is prepped and the smoker loaded and heated up, simply add the food to the racks and control the rest from the outside.
+A simple cooking process.
 Remember to check the fuel to make sure you do not run out prematurely.

-A propane smoker is comprised of mostly replaceable parts, and you can customize the entire unit to suit your personal preferences and cooking needs.
+A propane grill is comprised of mostly replaceable parts, and you can customize the entire unit to suit your personal preferences and cooking needs.

-Other options include gauges that tell you how long the meat has been cooking and how much time it has left as well as temperature readers.
+Other options include gauges that tell you how long the meat has been cooking and how much time it has left as well as a temperature gauge.

-Now similarly to the charcoal smokers, this style will come with either a wood chip loader or a wood chip box to fill before starting.
-However, with propane smokers there is often a digital controller you can use to visualize the temperature and better adjust your smoker as it goes.
-This provides improved safety since you can monitor the temperature and amount of gas you’re using.
+Now similarly to the charcoal smokers, this style will come with either a wood chips loader or a wood chips box to fill before starting.
+However, with propane smokers, there is often a digital controller you can use to visualize the right temperature and better adjust your smoker as it goes.
+This provides improved safety since you can monitor the smoking temperature and amount of gas you’re using.

 Easy to Replace and Clean Parts

-All parts for a propane smoker will be more easily replaceable and easier to clean as they do not deal with the harsh smoke a charcoal grill would have.
+All parts for a propane smoker will be more easily replaceable and easier to clean as they do not deal with some harsh smoke vs. charcoal grill would have.